Google Guaranteed (The Good, Bad & Ugly)

 How to Get Google Guaranteed?

-- Step 1: Create Your Listing on Google My Business
+- Create Your Listing on Google My Business

-- Step 2: Navigate to the “Advanced Verification Section” of Google
+- Navigate to “Local Service Ads” of Google

-- Step 3: Enter in your NAP (Name, Address, Phone)
+- Enter in your NAP (Name, Address, Phone)

 Keep in mind, we had to bold out “Enter Your License Number”